r-spatial/r-spatial.org/_posts/2018-05-22-geocompr-erum.markdown

 view](https://cran.r-project.org/web/views/Spatial.html) alone listed
 177 packages, many of them recently contributed and in-development.

-In this context it helps to have an understanding of the history.
+In this context it helps to have an understanding of the history (Bivand, Pebesma, and Gómez-Rubio [2013](#ref-bivand_applied_2013)).
 Like in politics, knowing the past can help navigate the future.
 More specifically, knowing which packages are mature or up-and-coming can help decide which one to use!